Diagnosed with MS And You Drive A Car

 There are one or two hoops that you must now jump through when you get the diagnosis.

-You must tell the Driver and Vehicle Licensing Agency (DVLA) that you have been diagnosed with MS.
+You must tell the Driver and Vehicle Licensing Agency (DVLA) that you have been diagnosed with MS. Also the car insurance company need to know.

-They will assess your driving ability using the information you provide.
+They DVLA assess your driving ability using the information you provide.
 They may well ask you to have a medical examination or assess your driving meanwhile you can continue driving.
 You’ll usually get a decision within 6 weeks or you’ll get a letter from DVLA if it is taking longer.
 There are 4 possible outcomes.

 - The best news; you can keep your licence and there is no change to your circumstances.